 Infiltration volume estimation

-The Infiltration volume estimation tool calculates the depth of storage required and the drain-down time to half empty for soakaways based on information on their plan area dimensions, fill porosity and infiltration rate.
+The infiltration volume design tool facilitates calculation of the depth or base area of storage required and the drain-down time to half empty for infiltration systems for new developments to assist developers, drainage engineers and those assessing planning applications.
 Various soakaway arrangements can be analysed.
-The tool applies the method defined originally in the report Infiltration Drainage (CIRIA report R156, 1996), which is re-stated in the SuDS Manual C753.
+The tool applies the method defined in the report Infiltration Drainage (CIRIA report R156, 1996), which is re-stated in the SuDS Manual (CIRIA report C753, 2015), except for a 3D system with no infiltration from the base where the time to half empty is based on the method from BRE Digest 365 (2016).

 When to use this tool?